Decoding Peterson’s 12 Rules for Life

 Focus On What Really Matters and Make it Simple

 “Everything clarified and articulated becomes visible” (Peterson, 2018, p.
 274).
 In order to not be overwhelmed and confused, you need to do some soul searching, practice critical reflection, and really sort yourself out.
 To keep things simple and focused, you need to figure out what really matters and to articulate your needs and intentions in precise and clear terms.
 This is how you can resolve your existential crisis and avoid unnecessary conflicts at home and in society.
 This piece of advice is similar to the one given by Confucius.

 This reminds me of Friedman’s (2016) book, Thank You for Being Late.
 Friedman discusses how the planet’s three largest forces—Moore’s law (technology), the market (globalization), and Mother Nature (climate change and biodiversity loss)—are accelerating all at once.
-To overcome the multiple stresses in an age of accelerations, we need to slow down, and reflect on its possibilities and dangers.
+To overcome these multiple stressors in an age of acceleration, we need to slow down and reflect on the possibilities and dangers.

 According to Peterson, the real danger of the above epochal changes in the 21st century is an existential vacuum, which invites nihilism and anarchy on the one hand, and totalitarianism and government control on the other hand.
 These materialistic and atheistic ideologies threaten the moral foundation of Western civilization.